lazarpostenje/introduction-to-programming/README.md

 - scanf
 - getchar
 - putchar
-- puts (samo na drugom kolokvijumu i ispitu) (Only on the second colloquium and final exam)
+- puts (Only on the second colloquium and final exam)
 - fopen
 - fclose
 - feof